riverrun/genxword/README.rst

     sudo cp genxword /usr/local/bin/
     sudo chmod 755 /usr/local/bin/genxword

-For use with **python3**, run the *py3-version.sh* script after changing to the *genxword* directory, and then run the last three commands.
+For use with **python3**, run the *py3-version.sh* script after changing to the *genxword* directory, replace *python* with *python3* in the third command, and then run the last two commands.

-Alternatively, you can download a tarball from the **Downloads** tab, unpack it, change to the *riverrun-genxword-somenumber* directory, and then run the last three commands.
+Alternatively, for either version, you can download a tarball from the **Downloads** tab, unpack it, change to the *riverrun-genxword-somenumber* directory, and then run the last three commands.

 Note about svg files
 ====================